Your Cart

 Antioxidant-rich foods, such as fruits and vegetables, are the perfect foods for growing hair since they fight free radical damage and help support healthy hair.

-Fill up on colorful foods like oranges, red peppers, kale, Brussels sprouts, broccoli, cocoa, strawberries, sweet potatoes, acai, grapefruit, kiwi and mango to obtain more antioxidants and key vitamins.
+• Colorful foods: Foods like oranges, red peppers, kale, Brussels sprouts, broccoli, cocoa, strawberries, sweet potatoes, acai, grapefruit, kiwi and mango contains key antioxidants and vitamins.

 Protein foods provide your body with amino acids, the building blocks that help to form hair strands.
 A lack of protein in one’s diet has been shown to be linked to also having effects on hair health and growth.

-Eggs are particularly a great source of healthy fats for your hair, as well as zinc, selenium and other hair-healthy nutrients.
+• Eggs are particularly a great source of healthy fats for your hair, as well as protein, zinc, selenium and other hair-healthy nutrients.

-Avocados are a great source of vitamin E, which can help fight free radicals and promote the way your body uses oxygen, increasing circulation to your scalp.
-Avocados are also high in healthy fats that support hair’s shine and strength.
+• Avocados are high in healthy fats that support hair’s shine and strength.
+They're also a great source of vitamin E, which can help fight free radicals and promote the way your body uses oxygen, increasing circulation to your scalp.

 Grains such as wheat, barley, oats and brown rice all contain silica, a natural building block of collagen, which helps to form hair strands.